odea-project/qAlgorithms/report/report.md

 The following description only concerns the grouping by mz and scan number of centroids.
 Other subsetting routines are not included in the program at the time of writing.
-It is assumed centroiding has been performed with the qCentroids algorithm [@reuschenbachDevelopmentScoringParameter2022], meaning all centroids have a specified mass error.
+It is assumed centroiding has been performed with the qCentroids algorithm [@reuschenbachDevelopmentScoringParameter2022], meaning all centroids have a specified mass error.[@gerrit: what is the reason for this mass error?]

 Subsetting is performed iteratively over all open bins.
-Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin initially.
+Since the algorithm requires a bin to start, all centroids in the dataset are collected and merged into one bin initially.[@gerrit: this should be moved to the front of this section.]

-First, open bins are subset by mz.
-Grouping in mz utilizes the order spaces of neighboring data points [@gerrit: order spaces are the differences of sorted neighboring data points, i.e., order spaces of neighboring masses is overestimated // @daniel: changed to data points, why overestimation of OS of masses?]
-, which are calculated after sorting points in the bin by mz.
+First, open bins are subsets considering mz.
+Grouping in mz utilizes the order spaces of neighboring data points, which are calculated after sorting points in the bin by mz.
-Assuming that members of an ideal bin are normally distributed in mz, a test statistic can be calculated given alpha and bin size.
-This statistic describes the largest difference between two order spaces still within bounds for points belonging to the same distribution.
+Assuming that members of an ideal bin are normally distributed in mz, a test statistic can be calculated based on the statistical alpha level and bin size.
+This statistic describes the largest difference between two order spaces still within bounds for points of the same distribution.
 This distance decreases exponentially with group size, meaning it is much less likely for a dissimilar mass to belong to a large bin with a high density towards the edges of the probability distribution than a small bin with